SilverBright/Amazon_Charts/NOTES.md

 2. Top Books in non-Fiction
 3. Exit

-After making a selection the user will see a list of book titles, authors, publishers.
+After making a selection the user will see a list of book titles, authors, publishers, with a rank at the top.

 The user will not be able to make any creations or edits to any of the lists.